Arms embargoes on Israel since 2023: Germany

 At the start of the Gaza war in October 2023, Germany gave Israel weapons worth 326 million euros, which was a tenfold increase compared to 2022.
 However, according to data provided by the Ministry of Economy in response to a parliamentary question, approvals have fallen in 2024, with only 14.5 million euros granted between January and 21 August.
 Of these, the war weapons category was only 32,449 euros.
 Israel's Shomrim Research Network confirmed this decrease.
 The German spokesman of the Ministry of Economy told the dpa news agency that there is no ban on the export of weapons to Israel, saying Germany makes decisions on arms exports on a case-by-case basis, taking into account humanitarian law.
 Germany is experiencing tension due to the Chancellery's support for Israel while the Greens-led economy and foreign ministries are increasingly expressing their criticism of the Netanyahu administration.
 Alexander Schwarz, an attorney at the European Center for Constitutional and Human Rights, which has filed five suits against Berlin, said that the significant drop in approvals for 2024 reflects a real, albeit possibly temporary, reluctance to supply arms to Israel.

 In October 2024, the European Legal Support Center filed a petition in German court requesting that a 150-metric-ton shipment of military-grade explosives be blocked from being sent from Germany to Israel, as they could potentially be used for war crimes and crimes against humanity in the Gaza Strip.

 In August 2025, Chancellor Friedrich Merz said "the German government will not authorize any exports of military equipment that could be used in the Gaza Strip until further notice".
 Friedrich Merz cited Israel's plan to seize Gaza City as the reason for the decision.

+Following the "Gaza peace plan", Germany announced it would lift its restrictions.